getethos/ethos-design-system/src/components/Grid/Grid.md

 Place focus anywhere just above the data grid and then tab.
 You've put focus on the grid.
 Now, use your arrow keys to navigate within the grid.
 On a Mac, `fn-rightarrow` simulates a _Page Right_, `fn-downarrow` a _Page Down_ and so on.

+#### Skinning the data grid

+If you look at `grid-example.module.scss` that we'r'e using below, you'll note that we've pretty much overriden every `--ariagrid-*` property, and thus skinned our Grid to our liking.
+Please note, that this is a one-time global override, and so it's best to use if you have a separate application that uses a differing color scheme.
+An example of this is the Nora application which utilizes this.

 ```jsx
 import React, { useState } from 'react'
 import uuidv4 from 'uuid/v4'